visualizenews/corona/index.markdown

 introduction: "Italy has been the first European country to be seriously affected by the Corona Virus outbreak: the reported cases went from 2 to hundreds in less than a week, while other European countries seemed initially immune to the infection.
-  The virus is now spreading all across the planet and on 12th March the WHO announced the COVID-19 outbreak a pandemic.  \nIn this page we are exploring how the pandemic is affecting Italy and how it fares in comparison to other countries and regions to help understand how this is evolving.  \nWe use data gathered from [Johns Hopkins University](https://systems.jhu.edu/ \"JHU CSSE\"), the [KCDC](https://www.cdc.go.kr/
+  The virus is now spreading all across the planet and on 12th March 2020 the WHO announced the COVID-19 outbreak a pandemic.  \nIn this page we are exploring how the pandemic is affected Italy in 2020.  \nWe use data gathered from [Johns Hopkins University](https://systems.jhu.edu/ \"JHU CSSE\"), the [KCDC](https://www.cdc.go.kr/
   \"KCDC\"), and the [Italian Civil Protection](http://www.protezionecivile.gov.it/
   \"Protezione Civile Nazionale\")\n\n[Scroll down](#page \"Scroll down\") to learn